ubclaunchpad/inertia/docs_src/index.html.md

 inertia ${remote_name} prune
 ```

-> You can also interact with Docker over SSH:
+> You can also interact with Docker directly over SSH:

 ```shell
 inertia ${remote_name} ssh